-DOE # Review Code Reviewer Date Page 17 Resource Name or # (Assig ned by Recorder) D: Tank Farm 2 P1.
+State of California - The Resourd DEPARTMENT OF PARKS AND PRIMARY RECORD • • Primary # HRI # Trinomial NRHP Status Code 6Z Survey # DOE # Other Listings Review Code Reviewer Date Page 17 Resource Name or # (Assigned by Recorder) D: Tank Farm 2 P1.
 Other Identifier: Berth 163 P2.
-Location: Not for Publication ation unrestricted a.
-County Los Angeles and (P2c, P2e, and P2b or P2d.
-A Attach a Location Map as neces ary.) b.
-USGS 7.5'Quad Torrance Date 1964 T 5S ; R 13W; 1/4 of 1/4 of Sec; S.B.
-B.M. c.
-Address 841 La Paloma St reet City: Los Angeles Zi p 90744 d.
-UTM (Give more than one for lar ge and/or linear resources) Zone; mE/ mN e.
-Other Locational Data: (e.g., parcel #, directions to resource, etc. as appropriate) APN 7440-014-904
+Location: Not for Publication Image: Mark Structure of the structure and (P2c, P2e, and P2b or P2d. b.
+USGS 7.5'Quad Torrance c.
+Address 841 La Paloma s d.
+UTM (Give more than one for la Date 1964 T 5S Street ; R 13W ; 1/4 of 1/4 of Sec ; S.B.
+B.M.
+Zip 90744 mN

 P3a.
 Description: (Describe resource and its major elements.
 Include design, materials, condition, alterations, size, setting, and boudnaries.)
 On the east end of the south half of Berth 163, there is another, larger tank farm (Tank Farm 2 for the purposes of this report) consisting of two large metal storage tanks-approximately 120 feet in diameter-one medium metal storage tank-approximately 90 feet in diameter-and five smaller metal storage tanks that range from approximately 40 to 60 feet in diameter.
 There are eight tanks in the tank farm, and they are all surrounded by a board-formed concrete dike wall.
 There are pipelines at their bases that lead to each tank as well as to the docking area at the wharf.
 Each of the tanks has a set of stairs leading to its rim.
 Access to the interior of the concrete dike wall appears to be through a metal door at its west elevation, as well as a metal ladder/stair.
 Historic aerial photographs indicate that seven of the eight tanks in Tank Farm 2 were constructed prior to 1939.
 The eighth tank, the southwestern most tank, was constructed between 1963 and 1972.
-Tenancy information from those dates indicates that the majority located within the NuStar leasehold.
+Tenancy information from those dates indicates that the majority of Tank Farm 2 was constructed for the Petrol Corporation, and later expanded for American Bitumuls or California Chemical Company.
+It is currently located within the NuStar leasehold.